 When we brought home our first batch of chicks three years ago, we provided them with every amenity and comfort there was.
 All the books told us that chickens require certain things, so we bought them those certain things and all was fine and dandy.
 The only problem was, these products cost a lot of money, and we were raising chickens in order to save money on eggs and fertilizer.
-We’ve found that ditching these six products has allowed us to save money raising chickens, and you can too!
+By ditching these six chicken products you don’t need you can save money raising chickens!

 This entire philosophy and resulting post is based on the fact that our chickens spend anywhere from 1-12 hours per day foraging and playing in our backyard, free from the confines of their coop.
 If your chickens are confined all day every day, this may not apply to you, and that’s okay.